codermillat/portfolio/src/articles/research-product-complete-journey-ai-powered-educational-tools.md

 > **Key Takeaway**: The most successful AI products combine rigorous research with user-centered design, creating solutions that are both technically innovative and practically valuable.

-For more insights on AI development, check out my research on [StudyAbroadGPT](https://arxiv.org/abs/2504.15610) and follow my journey in building accessible AI solutions for global education.
+For more insights on AI development, check out my research on [StudyAbroadGPT](https://arxiv.org/abs/2504.15610) and explore my articles on [building AI solutions for resource-constrained environments](/blog/building-ai-solutions-resource-constrained-environments) and [LoRA fine-tuning techniques](/blog/complete-guide-lora-fine-tuning-accessible-llms).
+Follow my journey in building accessible AI solutions for global education.

 ---

 *This article is part of my series on product development and AI applications.
-Follow me for more insights on transforming research into practical, impactful products.*
+For more insights on [digital marketing for educational technology](/blog/digital-marketing-ai-seo-content-strategy-educational-technology) and [cultural intelligence in AI systems](/blog/cultural-intelligence-ai-building-systems-local-contexts), follow me for practical strategies on transforming research into impactful products.*